 The overall trends in the modelled data summarised in Fig. 3 show a good if not exact correlation with our project generation performance outlined in Fig. 1.
+Last year's performance from our Bath area projects was up from the previous year, even though sunshine levels were lower.
+This was because we had fewer operational issues with our largest project, the Wilmington solar array.

-The long-term data from Yeovilton, illustrated in Fig. 4 below, emphasises the unusual nature of the last couple of years.
-The data in Fig 4. illustrates both the normal range of variability that you might expect around a target based on average solar radiation, as well as the degree to which sunshine levels in 3 of the last 5 years have been abnormally low.
+The long-term observed data from Yeovilton, illustrated in Fig. 4 below, emphasises the unusual nature of the last few years.
+The data in Fig 4. illustrates both the normal range of variability that you might expect around a target based on average solar irradiance, as well as the degree to which sunshine levels in 3 of the last 5 years have been abnormally low.
 The last time there was this concentration of low sun years was in the early 90s.